naveenkumarpg/naveenkumarpg/README.md

 ### Hi there 👋

 I'm a Front End Developer living in Swindon, United Kingdom.
-I bring along 10+ years of Extensive experience as a Interactive Developer & JavaScript Architect.
+I bring along 12+ years of Extensive experience as a Interactive Developer & JavaScript Architect.

-I have delivered many successful projects using these Technologies - React, Redux, jQuery, HTML, CSS, SASS, LESS, Experience in SEO optimization and Accessibility WCAG 2.0 AA standards as well.
+I have delivered many successful projects using these Technologies - React, Redux, Node, GraphQl, jQuery, HTML, CSS, SASS, LESS, Experience in SEO optimization and Accessibility WCAG 2.0 AA standards as well.

 ### Follow me on:
 <br/>